Deep-Spark/ix-exporter/README.md

-# IX-Expoter
+# IX-Exporter

-ix-expoter is a http server to expose Iluvatar GPU node information.
+ix-exporter is an HTTP server to expose Iluvatar GPU node information.

 ## Build binary and image